jisangeorgekutty/jisangeorgekutty/README.md

 ## 👨‍💻 About Me

-I'm a passionate full-stack web developer currently pursuing my B.Tech in Computer Science & Engineering at KMCT College of Engineering (KTU).
-I love creating dynamic web applications with modern tech stacks and constantly seek to learn and grow.
+I’m a passionate full-stack web developer pursuing my B.Tech in Computer Science & Engineering at KMCT College of Engineering, Kerala Technological University (2021–2025).

+With a strong foundation in modern web technologies, I enjoy building scalable web applications, intuitive user interfaces, and efficient backend systems.
+My expertise spans across **React.js**, **Node.js**, **MongoDB**, **Next.js**, and **Tailwind CSS** — all powered by a mindset of continuous learning and innovation.

 ---